-- Construction of 10 wind turbines and related parts (i.e., the cabling systems), a switchyard, an administrative building, access and site roads, and the ETL for the Project as a Project associate facility; and - Operation of 10-turbine Harmancık WPP.
+- Construction of 13 wind turbines and related parts (e.g., the cabling systems), a switchyard, an administrative building, access and site roads, and the ETL as a Project associate facility;

+and

+- Operation of 13-turbine Ovacık WPP.

-According to the Project schedule, the construction phase is expected to be 16 months.
-The construction of the Project has been initiated in the fourth quarter of 2023 with the construction of the Project roads and is planned to be completed by the first quarter of 2025 and the duration of operation phase will be 49 years.
+According to the Project schedule, the construction phase is expected to be 12 months.
+The construction of the Project has been initiated in the first quarter of 2024 with the construction of the Project roads and is planned to be completed in the beginning of 2025 with commissioning planned for first quarter of 2025.
+The duration of operation phase will be 49 years.

 Within the scope of the Project, licence area refers to the specific geographical zone or land area where the wind power plant will be developed.
 This area encompasses everything necessary for the Project, including wind turbines and relevant infrastructure like access roads, switchyard, and energy transmission lines.
 In addition, setback zone, which is defined as minimum distance that wind turbines must be placed away from certain areas, such as residential zones, roads, or other sensitive locations, is also among the components positioned within the licence area.
 This distance is established to mitigate potential impacts such as air, noise, shadow flicker, and ice and blade throw.
-All of the calculation methods, assessment methods, assumptions, international standards used are provided in the ESIA Report of the Project licence area.
-Accordingly, the areas in the setback zone are subject to the YEKA regulation1 and the approval of the relevant institution must be received before performing any activity in the area (i.e., construction of residential houses and agricultural production).
+All of the calculation methods, assessment methods, assumptions, international standards used are provided in the ESIA Report of the Project.
+Assessment of the setback zone also covers the structures that are located in the Project licence area.
+Accordingly, the areas in the setback zone are subject to the YEKA regulation and the approval of the relevant institution must be received before performing any activity in the area (i.e., construction of residential houses and agricultural production).
 Such activities might be restricted in the setback zone for community health and safety issues.

 The Project licence area falls within Çanakkale province of Türkiye which is located in the Marmara region.
-The figure below shows the locations of the Project components including the access roads and ETL.
+The figure given below Error!
+Reference source not found. shows the locations of the Project components including the access roads and ETL.